 – Guest restrictions

-This is not a piece against Home Owners Associations.
-We believe they are an important component to successfully living in a 55+ or condominium development that has shared facilities.
+We believe they are an important component to successfully living in a 55+, active adult, or condominium development that has shared facilities.
 These organizations are essential to the effective operation of any community: they set the rules, enforce compliance, manage the assets, and look out for the financial and legal well being of their communities.
 The people that volunteer for these boards tend to be unsung heroes – they work hard and they spend a lot of time unraveling really thorny questions.
 Far too often their only reward is to be interrupted and criticized everywhere they go by someone whose narrow self-interest was affected by a policy or rule.

 Some folks have a constitutional inability to live around rules.
 Those people might want to think twice before moving into a community with an HOA, because the association is going to have a lot to say about what goes on (or doesn’t go on) in their new community.
-As an extreme example, if they want to have junk cars or funny lawn ornaments in their yards, or have a pen full of barking beagles, an organization with an HOA is a bad fit for them.
+As extreme examples, if they want to have junk cars or funny lawn ornaments in their yards, paint their homes funny colors, or have a pen full of barking dogs, an organization with an HOA is a bad fit.

 Regardless of whether you go into your new community positively or negatively disposed towards HOA’s, here are some considerations you should keep in mind.

 1. Due diligence.
 Before you buy your new home find out as much as you can about your HOA.
 Read the rules, check out the minutes, and understand the financial condition of the HOA.
-This step is crucially important so you are not surprised later on.
+You have a right to see all this information, and this step is crucially important so you are not surprised later on.

 3. Learn about the problems your community might be facing.
 Some issues to be concerned about: foreclosures or delinquent dues; excessive litigation with neighbors, former owners, or tenants; overdue major maintenance items (and funding thereof), unexpected assessments.